About CGNI

 The TeamNI Board

-Stephen Martin / Chair
+Dr Stephen Martin MBE OLY / Chair

 Anthony Mitchell / Secretary General